FP-22-23/java-term-project-aaronacuuna/README.md

 - _Set<Match> filterTeam(String team)_: it returns a set of matches of a given team.
 - _Map<String, List<Match>> mapRefereeMatches()_: it returns a map in which the keys correspond to the referees and the values to the matches they have refereed.
 - _Map<String,Integer> mapWinsTeams()_: it returns a map in which the keys correspond to the teams and the values to the total number of victories.

+ **Other methods, but created using the STREAM interface**:
+ - _Boolean existsMatchMoreNGoalsST(Integer n)_: same functionality as the _existsMatchMoreNGoals(Integer n)_ method.
+- _Boolean forAllCardsST()_: same functionality as the _forAllCards()_ method.
+- _Integer countWinsST(String team)_: same functionality as the _countWins(String team)_ method.
+- _Integer totalGoalsTeamST(String team)_:same functionality as the _totalGoalsTeam(String team)_ method.
+- _Double averageGoalsTeamST(String team)_: same functionality as the _averageGoalsTeam(String team)_ method.
+- _Set<Match> filterTeamST(String team)_: same functionality as the _filterTeam(String team)_ method.
+- _Map<String, List<Match>> mapRefereeMatchesST()_: same functionality as the _mapRefereeMatches()_ method.
+- _Map<String,Integer> mapWinsTeamsST()_: same functionality as the _mapWinsTeams()_ method.
+- _Match matchMoreGoalsYear(Integer year)_: it returns the match with more goals given a certain year.
+- _List<Match> matchesMoreGoalsTeam(String team)_: it returns a list with the matches that have been played by a given team.
+It is sorted by the number of goals per match, from high to low.
+- _Map<Integer, Integer> totalNumberGoalsYear()_: it returns a map which relates the natural years with the toal number of goals scored in that year.
+- _Map<Integer, String> mostVictoriesYear()_: it returns a map in which the keys are the natural years and the values are the team with more victories in that year.
+- _SortedMap<String, List<Match>> nMatchesMoreGoalsSeason(Integer n)_: it returns a SortedMap which relates each season with a list with the n matches with more goals in that season.
+The SortedMap is sorted from the oldest to the newest season.
+- _String localTeamMoreVictMonth(Integer month)_: it returns the team with more victories playing as the local team in a given month of year.